How to Cut Stair Stringers: A Comprehensive Guide

 1. Using the framing square, align one leg with the rise measurement and the other with the run measurement.

-2. Outline each step on the stringer board, ensuring your lines are clear and precise.
+2. Outline each step on the stringer board, ensuring your lines are clear.

 2. Secure the Stringer: